NataljaNeumann/MindmapTrainer/README.md

 <hr/>

-If you have a picture that needs to be described for correct answer.
-Place a reference to it in first subpoint.
+If you have a picture that needs to be described for correct answer, then place a reference to it in first subpoint.

 ![MindMapTrainer-Sample1](https://github.com/user-attachments/assets/5d21d45b-519a-43fa-a92c-1a453f88ea71)